jaredcowing/wmsNewBooks/readme.md

 * A web server to which you can upload HTML pages, PHP scripts, etc.

-    * This web server should also include a MySQL database that you can use to store the data.

 * A WSKey from OCLC that has access to:

     * Acquisitions API (WMS_ACQ)